 You’ve spent a bit of time casually playing tennis with friends because you enjoy it.
 You might even be known within your friend group as the best player.

-What kind of grip are you using?
-Do you even know that there are different kinds?
+What kind of tennis grip are you using for your forehand?
+Eastern?
+Semi-Western?
+Do you know what those terms mean?

 Depending on your style of play, you might benefit greatly from switching up how you grip your racket and the grip material used.

-We have eight grips to tell you about and this knowledge might help you become more comfortable with your groundstrokes and elevate your game.
+We have seven grips to tell you about and this knowledge might help you become more comfortable with your groundstrokes and elevate your game.